Costs and Funding: How Do I Pay for Addiction Treatment?

 - Abstinence or self-help

 There are no accurate studies or statistics showing which of these methods work the best or even how many people choose each method.
 Some people try all four methods, succeed or give up....some people only try one, succeed or give up.
-You might consider trying a low cost option first and if it doesn't work for you, then consider going to treatment.
-If you have already tried low cost or no cost options and you were not successful, perhaps treatment is the best solution for your alcohol or drug problem.
+You might consider trying a low-cost option first and if it doesn't work for you, then consider going to treatment.
+If you have already tried low-cost or no-cost options and you were not successful, perhaps treatment is the best solution for your alcohol or drug problem.
+A helpful guide for selecting the right program for you can be found on the Choosing a Treatment Program page.